ForusOne/adk_agent/adk/01-agent/runtime/README.md

-# ADK Runtime Agent Example
+# ADK Runtime Agent Example - Understanding ADK Runtime.

 This folder demonstrates how to build and operate an advanced AI agent using the ADK (Agent Development Kit) framework, featuring sub-agents and agent tools for critique tasks.